Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 These wasp species are solitary, meaning they do not form colonies and build mud nests on twigs or other flat surfaces.

-The Potter Wasp uses the mud to build a single-cell chamber with a protective dome, then lays its eggs in the chamber and seals it up.
+The Potter Wasp uses the mud to build a single-cell chamber with a protective dome, then lays its eggs and seals them.

-The larvae feed on a variety of small insects, and the adult wasps feed on flower nectar.
-They benefit gardeners as they help control populations of pest insects.
+The larvae feed on various small insects, and the adult wasps feed on flower nectar.
+They benefit gardeners by helping control populations of pest insects.

-The Red Paper Wasp (Polistes spp.) is one of the most common types of wasps in Oklahoma.
+The Red Paper Wasp (Polistes spp.) is one of Oklahoma’s most common types of wasps.

 They have reddish bodies and black wings and typically build paper-like nests in protected areas such as under eaves, trees, and other protected places.

-Red Paper Wasps feed mainly on nectar, pollen, and aphids and help to keep the populations of these pests in check.
+Red Paper Wasps feed mainly on nectar, pollen, and aphids and help control the populations of these pests.

 They can become aggressive when disturbed and should not be approached without caution.

-The wings are also black but are highlighted with orange lines.
-The females typically build their nests on rocks or in hollow tree trunks.
+The females‘ wings are also black but highlighted with orange lines.
+They typically build their nests on rocks or in hollow tree trunks.

 They prey on caterpillars and other soft-bodied insects and can be found foraging in gardens, fields, and other areas.

-We are still on this list of the various types of wasps in Oklahoma.
+We are still on this list of Oklahoma’s various types of wasps.

 Sand Wasps are common throughout Oklahoma and can be found in areas with sandy soil.